bkyoung/packer-builds/README.md

 packer-ubuntu
 =============

-This packer config produces a minimal CentOS vagrant box for VirtualBox with guest additions and Puppet installed.
+This packer config produces a minimal Ubuntu vagrant box for VirtualBox with guest additions and Puppet installed.

 I used the following tools and versions for the build infrastructure:
 * [Ubuntu Linux](http://ubuntu.com/) (13.10 amd64)